willforsyth/pattern-library-template/readme.md

 # Pattern Library Template

+## With IE8

-This template gets you set up with everything* you need to get started on a pattern library.
+This template gets you set up with everything you need to get started on your own pattern library.

 ## Set up
-In order to run this pattern library genrator correctly you'll need to follow a couple of steps.
+In order to run this pattern library genrator correctly you'll need to follow a couple of steps first.

 1. `$ gem install jekyll` — If you don't already have jekyll on your machine.
 2. `$ npm install` — To get all the dependencies for grunt.
+3. `$ bower install` — To get all the dependencies for bower.

 ## Running the project
-Just simply execute `grunt` or `grunt serve` and the project will build itself, set up a server, open the library page and wait for you to make changes.
+Run `grunt` or `grunt serve` on the command line and the project will build itself, set up a server, open the index page, and wait for you to make changes.

 ## Building the project
-Once you're happy with everything, run `grunt build` and it will compile, minify and compress everything ready for production.
-Pop the repo on your server and get it to point to the `web` directory, job's a good-un.
+Once you're happy with everything, run `grunt build` and it will compile everything ready for production.
+All the built files will go into the `web` directory, just point your server here and you're good to go.

+Optionally, you can set your pattern library up on GitHub pages.
+I'll pull together a more tailored walkthrough but for now you can get the basic jist [here](https://help.github.com/articles/creating-project-pages-manually).

+## What's included
+We've included some basic stuff to get you started but feel free to rip anything out you don't need and add anything you do.

+* Grunt
+	* Autoprefixer
+	* Clean
+	* Connect
+	* Copy
+	* Htmlmin
+	* Requirejs
+	* Sass
+	* Watch
+	* Jekyll
+	* Processhtml
+	* Svgstore
+	* Jit-grunt
+	* Load-grunt-config

+* Bower
+	* Require.js
+	* Modernizr
+	* Jquery

-* almost everything
+* Jekyll

+## Issues

+If you come across any bugs or would like a feature implimented, [log an issue](https://github.com/sambeckham/pattern-library-template/issues/new); or—better yet—fix it and submit a pull request.